Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

   </tr>
 </table>

-This is a .NET version of the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript), where thirty items are subscribed to.<br>
+This is a .NET version of the [Lightstreamer- Stock-List Demos - HTML Clients](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript), where thirty items are subscribed to.<br>

 This app uses the <b>.NET Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.
 The application uses a grid to display the real-time data.
 You can resize and drag the columns around.